 The curriculum vitae as it relates to the professional education and training of the person responsibility for the care of animals must be provided with the application.

-The staff number of the individual named is required in order to avoid confusion in the case that there are two persons with the same name at the breeder/supplier/user.
+The staff number of the individual named is required in order to avoid confusion in the case that there are two persons with the same name at the breeder/supplier/user establishment.

 Training officer